nautobot/nautobot-plugin-ssot-arista-cloudvision/README.md

 > While these contain the prefix "arista" in the custom field admin portal, when looking at them on a device the prefix is removed.

 Other custom fields may need to be created by the user.
-When a sync is ran and a system tag for a device in CloudVision is found without a corresponding custom field, the sync log will display a message.
-In order to have that data synced, a custom field must be created in the Admin UI using the given name in the message.
+When a sync is run and a system tag for a device in CloudVision is found without a corresponding custom field, the sync log will display a message.
+To have that data synced, a custom field must be created in the Admin UI using the given name in the message.

 ![Custom_Fields_Arista](https://user-images.githubusercontent.com/38091261/133857343-94ee262c-87ca-4e64-a3b2-c3d410755098.PNG)